Non profit developer opposes mom and pop store’s plan for beer and wine

 “It’s hard to make it as retail,” she added.

-In a recent change of use permit on Valencia Street at Amado’s, the owner appeased those who opposed his application by agreeing to keep 600 square feet of retail.
+In a recent change of use permit on Valencia Street at Amado’s, the owner was able to get an application for restaurant space and a bar approved by agreeing to keep 700 square feet of retail at the front of his business.

 Such a defined retail space could provide a roadmap to a solution at the Royal Cuckoo.